metabase/metabase/docs/enterprise-guide/authenticating-with-jwt.md

 ## Enabling JWT authentication

-First, navigate to the Settings section of the Admin area, then click on the Authentication tab.
-Click the `Configure` button in the JWT section of this page, and you'll see this form:
+Navigate to the **Admin**>**Settings** section of the Admin area, then click on the **Authentication** tab.
+Click the **Configure** button in the JWT section of this page, and you'll see this form:

 ![SAML form](images/JWT-auth-form.png)

-Click the toggle at the top of the form to enable JWT-based authentication, then fill in the form with the information about your identity provider. **Make sure to turn this on**, otherwise JWT authentication won't work, even if all of your settings are right.
+Click the toggle at the top of the form to enable JWT-based authentication. **Make sure to set the toggle to Enabled**, otherwise JWT authentication won't work, even if all of your other settings are correct.

 Here's a breakdown of each of the settings:

-**Identity Provider URI:** This is where Metabase will redirect login requests.
+**JWT Identity Provider URI:** This is where Metabase will redirect login requests.
 That is, it's where your users go to log in through your identity provider.

 **String Used by the JWT Signing Key:** The string used to seed the private key used to validate JWT messages.
 Both Metabase and the authentication app should have the same JWT signing key.